ergs/TWoFCS/call_for_papers.rst

 -    Optimization algorithms
 -    Uncertainties analysis
 -    Interdisciplinary studies (economics and sociology)
+-    Fuel cycle simulation results visualization

-Participants willing to present an oral contribution should `submit an abstract <insert form url here when ready>`_ (maximum 400 word) by April 3, 2017.
+Participants willing to present an oral contribution should `submit an abstract <https://goo.gl/forms/wCWJT7P7biPbccP83>`_ (maximum 400 word) by April 3, 2017.

 For technical questions about the workshop, please contact Anthony Scopatz: scopatz@gmail.com.
-For logistics questions about the workshop, please contact ....
+For logistics questions about the workshop, please contact Victoria White: VBWHITE@mailbox.sc.edu

 Thanks in advance for forwarding this call to any people that could be interested in this workshop.